mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/install-airgapped/index.md

 enterprise: false
 ---

-This document shows how to install Kommander in an air-gapped environment.
-Using the air-gapped Konvoy installation documentation as the basis, this shows how to get Kommander running on top of an air-gapped Konvoy cluster.
+This document shows how to install and get Kommander running on top of an air-gapped Konvoy cluster.

 # Naming

 This document uses the following terms:
 - Management cluster - Konvoy cluster running Kommander
 - Attached cluster - Konvoy or non-Konvoy cluster attached to the management cluster
-* Docker registry - a registry containing all Docker images that clusters access and download during installation
+- Docker registry - a registry containing all Docker images that clusters access and download during installation

 # Before you begin

 Before installing, ensure your environment has the following basic requirements:

-- a Docker registry containing all the necessary Docker installation images.
+- A Docker registry containing all the necessary Docker installation images.
 This also includes Kommander images.
 The `konvoy_air_gapped.tar.bz2` tarball has the required artifacts.

-- connectivity with clusters attaching to the management
+- Connectivity with clusters attaching to the management cluster:
-  cluster:
   - both management and attached clusters must connect to the Docker registry
   - management cluster must connect to the attached cluster's API server
   - management cluster must connect to load balancers created by some addons.
 For example, Thanos, part of the Prometheus addon, connects to those load balancers.

-- all the prerequisites in [air-gapped Konvoy installation](https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#before-you-begin) in case of Konvoy clusters.
-For attached 3rd party clusters refer to the vendor's documentation.
+- All the prerequisites in [air-gapped Konvoy installation](https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#before-you-begin), in case of Konvoy clusters.
+For attached 3rd party clusters, refer to the vendor's documentation.

 ## Control plane nodes

-Control plane nodes of Konvoy clusters should meet the minimal requirements outlined in [airgapped konvoy installation](https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#control-plane-nodes).
+Control plane nodes of Konvoy clusters must meet the minimal requirements outlined in [airgapped konvoy installation](https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#control-plane-nodes).
-For 3rd-party clusters control plane requirements refer to the vendor specification.
+For 3rd-party clusters, control plane requirements refer to the vendor specification.

 ## Worker nodes